 Phulpati (Day 7)

-During the day of Phulpati, the Brahmins from the Gorkha bring out the Royal Kalash, Banana stalks, Jamara, and sugarcane tied with the red fabric.
-Phulpati is celebrating on day 7 of the Dashain festival.
-The procession is regarding three days long.
-There is the parade at Hanumandhoka during this day, the government officials anticipate the arrival in Tundikhel and be a part of the parade.
+From Phulpati main festival, people start traveling to their hometown from Kathmandu.
+The Brahmins from Gorkha bring out the Royal Kalash, Banana stalks, Jamara, and sugarcane tied with the red fabric.
+Phulpati is celebrating on day 7 of the Dashain festival, and the procession is three days long.
+There is a parade at Hanumandhoka during this day; the government officials anticipate the arrival in Tundikhel and participate in the parade.

-Nepalese army observes the continual firing of the weapons for regarding fifteen minutes to celebrate the arrival of the Phulpati.
+The Nepalese army gives the firing of weapons for fifteen minutes to celebrate the arrival of the Phulpati.
 Phulpati is kept in Royal DashainGhar inside the Hanuman Dhoka.
-However, after the royal family was overthrown from the nation, the tradition of arrival of the Phulpati is modified.
-Phulpati currently goes to the residence of President.
+However, the tradition is modified as we don’t have a monarchy now.
+Phulpati currently goes to the president’s residence.

 MahaAasthami is celebrated on the 8th day of the Dashain festival.
-The folks worship the fiercest manifestation of god Durga; bloodthirsty Kali within the eighth day of Dashain.
-God Kali and Hindu deity receive large sacrifices of animals like goats, hens, buffaloes, goats, and ducks in the Kingdom of Nepal.
-The blood also sacrifices to the god as a symbol of fertility.
+The folks worship the fiercest manifestation of the God Durga, bloodthirsty Kali, on the eighth day of Dashain.
+God Kali and Hindu deities receive enormous sacrifices of animals like goats, hens, buffaloes, goats, and ducks in the Kingdom of Nepal.
+The blood is also sacrificed to the God as a symbol of fertility.

-The meat is then taken to the homes and consumed as a sacred food; Prasad, that is blessed by the god and people organized feast in their homes.
+The meat is then taken to the homes and consumed as sacred food; God blesses Prasad, and people organize a feast in their homes.
 The folks host a feast in their homes.
-The Newar community held a feast called “KuchiBhoe”.
-Therefore in this feast, ritually people must eat two paths of beaten rice along with Bhutan, bara (beancake), cholla.
-Tori ko saag, aalo ko achar, (potato pickle) bhatmaas also (soybean) Aduwa, (spiced ginger) body (blacked- eyes peas).
-As well as in a banana leaf including Aila (liquor) and the (Newari alcohol).
+The Newar community held a dinner called “KuchiBhoe.”
+Therefore, in this festival, people eat two paths of beaten rice and Bhutan, bara (beancake) and cholla.
+Tori ko saag, aalo ko achar, (potato pickle) bathmats, also (soybean) Aduwa, (spiced ginger) body (blacked-eyed peas).
+As well as in a banana leaf, including Aila (liquor) and the (Newari alcohol).

 Maha Navami(Day 9)

-MahaNavami is the last day of Navaratri; the ceremony reaches to the peak until this day.
-In the Dashain festival, the state offers the sacrifices of the buffaloes underneath shooting salutes in Hanuman Dhoka Royal Palace.
-Throughout the day, Vishwa Karma is worshiping (the god of creativity).
-Wherever folks sacrifice duck, goat, duck egg and also hens to vehicles, numerous instrumentality, and tools.
-The devotees believe that the worshipping of the vehicles on at present can prevent them from the accidents within the coming days.
+During the Dashain festival, the state offers the sacrifices of the buffaloes underneath shooting salutes in Hanuman Dhoka Royal Palace.
+Throughout the day, Vishwa Karma is worshiping (the God of creativity).
+Wherever folks sacrifice duck, goat, duck egg, and hens to vehicles, numerous instrumentality, and tools.
+The devotees believe that worshipping the cars at present can prevent accidents within the coming days.

-The night of Dashain Festival MahaNavami also names as KalRatri or the Black night.
-At this time Basantapur Durbar area awakes the whole night and 54 buffaloes, and 54 goats are sacrificed in the DashainGhar according to the tradition.
+The night of the Dashain Festival MahaNavami is also called KalRatri or the Black Night.
+Basantapur Durbar area is awake the whole night, and 54 buffaloes and 54 goats are sacrificed in the DashainGhar according to tradition.
 Taleju temple is opened publicly on this day.
-More than thousands of devotees visit to pray and honor the goddess throughout the day.
+Thousands of devotees visit to pray and honor the Goddess throughout the day.

 Bijaya Dashami (Vijayadashami/Day 10)

-The tenth day of the Dashain festival is called BijayaDashami, and the day is the most significant.
-During this day, everyone dressed up in new elegant dresses and receives tika and blessings from the elders.
-The women prepare the tika; a mixture of rice, vermilion, and yogurt.
-The elders also give the younger ones Dakshina and blessings to be the right person and for their better future.
+The most important day of the Dashain festival, BijayaDashami, is the 10th day, which is the most significant.
+On this day, everyone dresses in new elegant dresses and receives tika and blessings from the elders.
+The women prepare the tika, rice, vermilion, and yogurt mixture.
+The elders also give the younger ones Dakshina blessings to be the right person and for their better future.

-During Dashain, men and women in their fineries visit their elders to seek tika (a dab of red vermilion mixed with yogurt and rice) accompanied by blessings.
-The red tika take as a symbol of the blood that ties the family together forever.
-All the family members away from home, gather together and receive tika from the elder one.
+During Dashain, people with their families visit their elders to seek tika (a dab of red vermilion mixed with yogurt and rice) accompanied by blessings.
+The red tika is taken as a symbol of the blood that ties the family together forever.
+All the family members, away from home, gather together and receive tika from the elder.
 They celebrate their happiness with each other and eat delicious food.

 Kojagrata Purnima (Day 15)